 To use NMath types in your application, add a reference to NMath.dll.
-It is not necessary to add references to the kernel assemblies—the appropriate kernel assembly for your platform is loaded at runtime, and the appropriate native DLL is linked to the kernel.
 The search order is the same as for the common language runtime: first the GAC is searched, then the directory containing the currently executing assembly, and so on.
-(See Section 1.6 for more information.)
+(See Section 1.5 for more information.)

 To deploy your application, either

-● Install the NMath .NET assemblies in the GAC (NMath.dll, and x86/NMathKernelx86.dll or x64/NMathKernelx64.dll, or both)—the appropriate native DLLs will also be placed in the GAC, since they are linked resources to the kernel assemblies; or
+● Install the NMath .NET assemblies in the GAC (NMath.dll)—the appropriate native DLLs will also be placed in the GAC since they are linked resources; or

-If your application fails to locate the kernel or native assemblies at runtime, enable configuration logging (Section 1.6), which will provide information on the search path.
+If your application fails to locate the native assemblies at runtime, enable configuration logging (Section 1.5), which will provide information on the search path.

 There are two ways to do this:

 ● Add the Microsoft Visual C++ 2017 merge module to your installer.
 It can be found here:

 x86: C:\Program Files (x86)\Common Files\Merge Modules\Microsoft_VC120_CRT_x86.msm